 - Bible Road Trip – Our staple Bible curriculum that we’ve used for years.
 It’s excellent and can be used for pre-k through high school.
 My older kids also do the notebooking journals.

-- BiblioPlan Year 3 (Early Modern) – This covers history, geography, and literature.
-We loved year 2 last year!
+- BiblioPlan Year 4 (Modern) – This covers history, geography, and literature.
+This is our third year using BiblioPlan and we love it.
 You can read my full review here.

-- LOTS of Read Alouds – We’ll go through many many read alouds with BiblioPlan, our Jim Hodges membership, the Ambleside Online reading lists, character reading, missionary biographies, and more!
+- LOTS of Read Alouds – We’ll go through many many read alouds with BiblioPlan, our Jim Hodges membership, missionary biographies, Character Concepts, and more!

 Grade Level Homeschool Curriculum Choices